-Kidding aside, rabbits aren’t going to try to fight your dog, but, if your dog actually catches and consumes a rabbit, he may become infected with tapeworms.
+Kidding aside, rabbits aren’t going to try to fight your dog, but, if your dog actually catches and consumes a rabbit, he may become infected with worms.

 So, if your dog seems to have a tendency to eat rabbit poop, or you simply have a lot of rabbits on your property, you want to do what you can to protect your pooch.
-This means using a good preventative flea medication (preferably, one that also works on ticks), and supervising your dog closely while he’s rompin’ around in the back yard.
+This means using a good preventative flea medication (preferably, one that also works as a tick preventative too), and supervising your dog closely while he’s rompin’ around in the back yard.

 Wait, Back Up: How Do I Distinguish Rabbit Poop from Other Types of Droppings?

 Unless you’re a seasoned wildlife tracker or you’ve kept bunnies as pets, you may not even know how to identify rabbit poop or distinguish it from the droppings of other animals.
 But don’t worry – it’s not hard to learn.